CQCL/lambeq/docs/installation.rst

    pip install --use-feature=in-tree-build .[all]

-6. If using a pretrained depccg parser, download a `pretrained model <https://github.com/masashi-y/depccg#using-a-pretrained-english-parser>`_:
+6. If using a pretrained :term:`depccg` parser, download a `pretrained model <https://github.com/masashi-y/depccg#using-a-pretrained-english-parser>`_:

 ::